up42/docs/source/index.rst

 First steps
 -----------

-Use the :term:`console` for running you first job, then learn how to create a workflow.
+Use the :term:`console` to run your first job, then learn how to create a workflow.
 Finally, run a job via the API.

 + |first-job| :ref:`Run your first UP42 job <first-job-run>`